lspacagna/salesseek-api/source/includes/_intro.md

 # Introduction

-Welcome to the SalesSeek API!
+Welcome to the SalesSeek API.
 You can use our API to access all our API endpoints, such as the [Deal API](#deal-api) to look up deal values, or the [Individual API](#individual-api) to look up email addresses.

 The API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
 All requests should be made over SSL.
 All request and response bodies, including errors, are encoded in JSON.